daremat/es6-epf/README.md

 > ![tip] __Pro tip__: Use your browser debugger as often as you can, this can be tricky and sometimes confusing to go into javascript realtime machinery, but this is a very good habit.

-> ![tip] __Pro tip__: Using Javascript online runners can be very useful to isolate a bug and get help from the community we used jsfiddle here but other like: [plnkr.co](https://plnkr.co/) or [jsbin.com](https://jsbin.com) will do.
+> ![tip] __Pro tip__: Using Javascript online runners can be very useful to isolate a bug and get help from the community.
+We used jsfiddle here but other like: [plnkr.co](https://plnkr.co/) or [jsbin.com](https://jsbin.com) will do.
 And the best interpreter will be directly your browser console.

 ##### How to handle this with the dom